COVID-19 and Flu Shot Myths

 Both the COVID-19 and flu vaccines are safe and effective.
-Getting vaccinated also protects your family and community, particularly people who are high-risk for severe illness from respiratory illnesses.
+Getting vaccinated also protects your family and community, especially people who are high-risk for severe illness from respiratory illnesses.
 Don’t let misinformation keep you from getting the immunizations you need.

 COVID-19 Vaccine Myths